 Ancient Palermo Architecture Guide: Things to See in Palermo & The Mysteries Behind

 Wondering about the best things to see in Palermo in terms of ancient architecture and landscaping?
-These are some of the most visited attractions and landmarks of Palermo, Italy, and the stories behind their looks today.
+These are some of the most visited attractions and famous landmarks of Palermo, Italy, and the stories behind the way they look today.

 Palermo, the fairy-tale city located on the Italian island of Sicily, is a must visit destination, especially in the summer.